 In-body images stabilisation (IBIS) is now an expected feature and although Canon has previously relied upon lens-based stabilisation, the EOS R5 has 5 axis IBIS.
 It also steals the IS crown with a claimed shutter speed compensation of 8Ev.
 That’s the difference between 1/500 sec and 1.3sec!

-The IBIS works in tandem with any lens stabilisation to deliver the best result possible.
+With the exceptions of the Canon RF 800mm f/11 IS STM and RF600mm f/11 IS STM, the IBIS works in tandem with lens stabilisation to deliver the best result possible.
 This is facilitated by the improved communication between the lens and camera body which is made possible by the RF mount’s 12-pin connection.

 For video, the main headline for the Canon R5 is that it can shoot raw 8K 12-bit video at up to 29.97fps.
 It’s also possible to shoot in 4:2:2 10-bit in Canon Log (H.265) or 4:2:2 10-bit HDR PQ (H.265).